Death of Mahsa Amini: Victim

-Amini's cousin, a left-wing political activist belonging to the Komala party and a Peshmerga fighter living in self-exile in Iraqi Kurdistan, was the first member of Amini's family to speak to the media after her death.
-He debunked claims by the Iranian government that Amini was involved in any politics.
+Amini's father rejected claims by the Iranian government that Amini was involved in any politics.
 Instead, Amini has been described as having been a "shy, reserved resident" of her hometown who avoided politics, was never politically active as a teenager, and was not an activist.
+According to those who knew her closely, Amini did not follow the news, did not have many friends and mostly socialized with her relatives.
 Amini's family have described her as having no prior health conditions, and as being a healthy 22-year-old, contrasting the claims made by the Iranian government that she possessed prior health conditions.